-- 12.3.5.
-Please note that the Council cannot consider complaints in relation to the quality of a guest's stay or specific contractual matters between the guest and the host/operator as this is outside the scope of the licensing scheme. - 12.3.6.
-Complaints will aim to be acknowledged within 5 working days.
+- 12.3.5 Please note that the Council cannot consider complaints in relation to the quality of a guest's stay or specific contractual matters between the guest and the host/operator as this is outside the scope of the licensing scheme. - 12.3.6 Complaints will aim to be acknowledged within 5 working days.
 A full response advising you of the outcome may take some time if the complaint requires further investigation.
 The complaint may also need to be directed to other departments within the Council other services such as Police Scotland or Scottish Fire and Rescue Service for input.
-Complainants will be kept up to date with progress if there is a delay in a full response being provided. - 12.3.7.
-Premises site visits may be undertaken by the Council as part of an investigation into a complaint.
+Complainants will be kept up to date with progress if there is a delay in a full response being provided. - 12.3.7 Premises site visits may be undertaken by the Council as part of an investigation into a complaint.

-12.4.
-Enforcement
+12.4 Enforcement

-- 12.4.1.
-It is possible that some complaints may require enforcement action from the Council. - 12.4.2.
-The Act provides for several options for enforcement action if justified.
-This includes additional licence conditions being attached, enforcement notices or variation, suspension or revocation of the licence or in more serious circumstance pursuing a prosecution. - 12.4.3.
-The Council recognises the importance of having compliance issues monitored in order to ensure licensed Short-term lets are complying with licence standards and not causing an unnecessary nuisance to the community, nearby residents or neighbours.
-As such it will carry out a risk-based approach to enforcement, using a range of escalating informal measures, prior to an Enforcement Notice being issued and subsequently a complaint being made to the Committee in relation to the STL licence. - 12.4.4.
-An enforcement notice will set out the matters constituting a breach or likely breach, the action required to rectify or prevent the breach and the date by which the action must be taken. - 12.4.5.
-If the matter is not addressed satisfactorily by the licence holder, the Council may then consider a variation, suspension or revocation of the licence. - 12.4.6.
-You will not be charged a fee for a routine visit.
-However, you will be charged if a follow up visit is necessary because you have breached one of your licence conditions..
+- 12.4.1 It is possible that some complaints may require enforcement action from the Council. - 12.4.2 The Act provides for several options for enforcement action if justified.
+This includes additional licence conditions being attached, enforcement notices or variation, suspension or revocation of the licence or in more serious circumstance pursuing a prosecution. - 12.4.3 The Council recognises the importance of having compliance issues monitored in order to ensure licensed Short-term lets are complying with licence standards and not causing an unnecessary nuisance to the community, nearby residents or neighbours.
+As such it will carry out a risk-based approach to enforcement, using a range of escalating informal measures, prior to an Enforcement Notice being issued and subsequently a complaint being made to the Committee in relation to the STL licence. - 12.4.4 An enforcement notice will set out the matters constituting a breach or likely breach, the action required to rectify or prevent the breach and the date by which the action must be taken. - 12.4.5 If the matter is not addressed satisfactorily by the licence holder, the Council may then consider a variation, suspension or revocation of the licence. - 12.4.6 You will not be charged a fee for a routine visit.
+However, you will be charged if a follow up visit is necessary because you have breached one of your licence conditions.

-13. Variation of a licence
+13 Variation of a licence

-- 13.1.
-A licensing authority may, at any time, whether or not upon an application made to them by the holder of the licence, vary the terms on any grounds they think fit. - 13.2.
-A variation application cannot, however, be used to substitute a new holder of the licence for the existing one i.e. effectively to transfer a licence.
+- 13.1 A licensing authority may, at any time, whether or not upon an application made to them by the holder of the licence, vary the terms on any grounds they think fit. - 13.2 A variation application cannot, however, be used to substitute a new holder of the licence for the existing one (i.e. effectively to transfer a licence) but would apply where the short-term let host is a corporate entity, and the incoming purchaser is added as a director to that body corporate.

-14. Suspension or revocation of a licence
+14 Suspension or revocation of a licence